patrik-kuehl/gleamyshell/README.md

 }
 ```

-### Choosing what to do depending operating system
+### Choosing what to do depending on the operating system

 ```gleam
 case gleamyshell.os() {